 In California, noncustodial parents are usually awarded orders for Child Visitation.
 The family court’s main concern is the wellbeing of the child, and in most cases they determine that it is best for children to maintain a healthy relationship with both parents.
 To protect children, visitation rights fall under four main categories:

-If you need help with custody or visitation issues, contact our office for more information concerning your rights and responsibilities in these areas, and a complimentary evaluation of your personal situation.
+If you need help with custody or visitation issues, contact our office for more information concerning your rights and responsibilities in these areas, and an evaluation of your personal situation.

 “Debra is an amazing attorney.
 We had court yesterday and I feel like a small sense of justice has finally been given to me.
 She was amazing, like a lion tamer.
 I am very lucky to have found her as my attorney and to represent me in this awful matter.
 Her staff is great, very personable and friendly.
 I would HIGHLY recommend Debra to anyone looking for a top notch Family Law Attorney!”